Pete Buttigieg Addresses Dave Chappelle And Comedy That Is ‘Hurting People’

 “I will say that there comes a point where you’re just straight up hurting people, I don’t know what goal you’re hoping to achieve,” he said.

-Per People, transgender comedian Daphne Dorman, who Chappelle gave a shout-out to in his Netflix special, committed suicide at age 44.
-She reportedly took her life following a suicide note that was posted on Facebook early October 11.
+Per People, transgender comedian Daphne Dorman, who Chappelle gave a shoutout to in his Netflix special, committed suicide at age 44.
+She reportedly took her life following a suicide note that was posted on Facebook early on October 11.

 “I’m sorry.
 I’ve thought about this a lot before this morning.
 How do you say ‘goodbye’ and ‘I’m sorry’ and ‘I love you’ to all the beautiful souls you know?
 For the last time,” it read.